 The Power of Narrative

 Stories were around before we ever had anything to sell.
 Before we ever published anything, before newspapers and pamphlets began to circulate, before humans even decided to write everything down, stories were passed from one generation to the next.
-In fact, many of the most powerful narratives in our lives started as oral traditions.
+Many of the most powerful narratives in our lives started out as oral traditions.

 Religious texts are a significant example, but we also see this power of narrative exemplified in the stories we tell each other every day.
 The simplest of conversations usually begin with a story.
 What did you do this weekend?
 How was your day?
-Stories not only connect us with our ancestors, but they also give us the opportunity to connect with one another.
+Stories not only connect us with our ancestors but allow us to connect.

 The reality is that whether we’re just getting to know someone or catching up with an old friend, we tend to communicate in stories.
 So it’s only natural for effective sales conversations to have narrative characteristics.